toast-studio/critterdex-localisation/README.md

 I have performed machine translation on the other 10 languages (Critters and a few other things use official translations pulled from the game).
 I am in need of people to check the translations and submit corrections.
 To see this in action please use [the staging version of CritterDex](https://stage.critterdex.app).
 Thanks!

+If you don't have a Github account you can still submit corrections to toaststudioinbox@gmail.com

 ## Langauges
 Below are the languages available for translation.
 Anything crossed out has already been reviewed by a native speaker: